j3rry01v/MCA-2021-repo/Semester-02/Object-Oriented-Programming-Lab/Course-Outcome-1-(CO1)/04-Matrix-Symmentric-Not-Symmetric/Readme.md

 # Course Outcome 1
-## Question 2
+## Question 4
-Read 2 matrices from the console and perform matrix addition.
+Read a matrix from the console and check whether it is symmetric or not.